CoolCat467/MineOS-Market-Server/README.md

 [crashes because of a bug in the way zero publications are handled on the overview screen](https://github.com/IgorTimofeev/MineOS/pull/629).
 If you would like to use a backup of the records from the original server, simply replace the files from the `backups` directory at the root of this repository in the server's records folder.
+Make sure the server is not running when you replace the files, as records are stored in-memory and written back to the records folder on shutdown to reduce latency.
 Record folder location given below.

 ## Configuration
 Configuration file locations follow the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).